jpush/aurora-imui/ReactNative/README.md

 - message object format:

 **status must be one of the four values: "send_succeed", "send_failed", "send_going", "download_failed",
-if you haven't define this value, default value is "send_succeed".**
+if you haven't define this property, default value is "send_succeed".**

  ```
   message = {  // text message